petersonchiquetto/ChatPDF/README.md

 ## Application Architecture

-The **Teleginski Academy** architecture is modular and designed to be understandable and extensible.
+The **Chiquetto Academy** architecture is modular and designed to be understandable and extensible.
 It follows a layered model with the following responsibilities:

 ### 1. Application Layer
 - 📂 Represented by the `app.py` file, this layer is the main entry point for the user to interact with the application.